 Seek help from a student loan lawyer if you’re unsure which option is best for you.
 Addressing the debt rather than ignoring it is crucial for resolving the issue.

 Keep your refund, lose the headache.

-Working with the IRS or any government agency is never a fun process, with forms to fill out and hoops to jump through.
+Working with the IRS or any government agency is never fun because there are forms to fill out and hoops to jump through.
 Understandably, you may not know all the options available to you.
 That’s where I can help.

-If you have student loans in default and facing tax refund offsets, I want to work with you.
-Schedule a free 10-minute call with me today.
-Together we can go over your situation.
+If you have student loans with a default status and are ready to file your tax return, I want to work with you.
+Schedule a call with me today.
+Together, we can go over your situation.

-We’ll discuss what options you have and help you decide what’s best for you to get on top of your defaulted student loans before you lose another refund.
+In a typical call, we’ll discuss your options and help you decide what’s best to get on top of your defaulted student loans before you lose another refund.